wcrasta/yahoo-fantasy-basketball/README.md

 1. Use [SonarLint](https://www.sonarlint.org/) to check for code quality issues.

 ## Contributing
 Any contributions to this project would be greatly appreciated.
-This project is a side hobby for me, so it may take some time for your PR to be merged.
+This project is a side hobby for me, so it may take a few days for your PR to be reviewed.

 Contributions are welcome from engineers of all skill levels.
 If you have any questions or are interested in contributing, please submit a PR and/or e-mail me at warrencrasta@gmail.com.